quaziashfaq/notes/cloud/aws.md

     - Convertible Reserved Instance (RI) with a capacity reservation: A Reserved Instance is a reservation of resources and capacity for either 1 or 3 years.
 A capacity reservation offers assurance that the customer will be given preference if there is ever a capacity constraint in a Region.

+### Elastic Beanstalk
+Elastic Beanstalk, which is a provisioning engine => a way of basically automating the deployment of your applications within AWS.

 ### Amazon EC2 Auto Scaling: increase or decrease number of instances
 - automatically add or remove instances to adapt to demand